Wear What You Want

 We’ve all asked ourselves this question.
 Self-doubt and self-consciousness are the enemy of body positivity, which applies to every body.
 It sneaks up and tears you down so quick you won’t even know what happened.
 All it takes is a thought as simple as “should I wear that” to create a crack in our confidence.
 This crack can rapidly grow until our entire attitude is shattered and all we want to do is curl up into a giant t-shirt with a good rom-com and a slice of pizza.

-The above nasty comments aren’t just things that someone might say about us.
-They’re things we say to ourselves.
-The latter statement is the worst part.
+It’s not just about the fear of what people might say or think about us, it’s how those opinions have shaped what we say to ourselves.
 When I thought “should I wear that?”
 I was telling myself I didn’t deserve to wear it: I’m too fat, too short, and not cute enough.
 Ouch.

 The criticism and judgement that women face regarding their appearance applies to bodies of every size.
 Unfortunately there will always be people who think we’re too skinny, too fat, not pretty enough, or not worthy.
 You are worthy!
 But that change can only start within yourself.
 Regardless of what society might feel we should wear, it all builds off of our individual foundation.
 Being body positive begins with accepting yourself for who you are.
 Open your mind to loving yourself despite your flaws.
 It is not an easy journey, but it’s worth the fight.
 As someone who has struggled with body image more than half her life, including battling an eating disorder and depression, I can understand the challenge of feeling confident in your own skin.
 It honestly wasn’t until this last year that I finally came to terms with the fact that this is who I am and I’m OK with it.
 I’m a woman who has strength, both physically and emotionally, who is passionate and driven, whose body can bring life into this world.
 I love my body.
 We’ve been together my entire life and we’ve seen brutal challenges, but we’re still here.
 We made it to the other side and that might mean we have some battle wounds, but we survived.
 Now it’s time to thrive.